 Eloghosa Osunde is a Nigerian writer, multidisciplinary maker and worldbender.

-In creating art prints for fashion collections and book covers for authors or writing monologues for theatre festivals and building immersive mixed-media exhibitions, Eloghosa's work honors medium as an integral part of artmaking.
+In creating art prints for fashion collections or writing songs for music artists, making performance art or immersive mixed-media exhibitions, Eloghosa's work honors medium as an integral part of artmaking.
 They situate their visual art in the overlap between fiction, photography and painting.
 Their work tests the limits of reality (who defines it? is it singular? does it matter?) by locating protagonists in intangible, alternate realms where the granular details of time and setting melt to a blur.
 Eloghosa worked on Orange Culture's SS20 collection, creating art prints for the label which showed at Lagos and New York Fashion Weeks.
-Recently photographed by Carlijn Jacobs, styled by Camilla Nickerson and announced a VS20 artist in Victoria's Secret World Tour '23, Eloghosa's most recent work includes a custom monologue crafted for and voiced by Naomi Campbell; introduced by Gigi Hadid; and employs a combination of media to highlight their work as a text, sound and movement/performance artist channeling morphing forms.
 Their visual art has been exhibited across four continents so far —twice solo; selected for the New York Times Portfolio Review; for Photoville's EmergiCubes (2017) and was most recently at the National Museum in Lagos, Nigeria.

 When not in their work?